Practical Ways to Handle Customer Complaints in a Restaurant

 The customer is always right even when he isn't

 Excellent food and a great location are must-haves for any successful restaurant, but good customer service is just as important.
-Would you return to a restaurant that had terrific food and a great atmosphere but the service was sub-par enough to make the overall experience less than pleasant?

 One of the most important parts of giving great customer service is knowing how to deal effectively with customer complaints.
 Things are bound to go wrong once in a while no matter how hard you try.
 Food gets burned, orders get forgotten in the middle of a dinner rush, or new servers simply forget all their training.

 How you handle customer complaints will determine if the customer comes back to your restaurant.
-Here are some practical tips to help you field your next complaint and send your customer home with a smile.

-Listen to Your Customer
+Listen to Your Diners

 Listen to what your customer has to say.
 You have to listen, with your full attention, even—and especially—if you can’t fix the problem.